The Grid: 10 hidden gems in the Northcenter neighborhood

 5. Drink cider at the Northman

-Opened in 2016 as the city’s first cider-focused bar, The Northman continues to wow me every time.
+Opened in 2016 as the city’s first cider-focused bar, The Northman continues to wow me.
 The selection, from draft to bottle, is extensive.
-The flavor of ciders range from funky, dry, sweeter, acidic and some can be easily mistake for champagne or wine.
+The flavor of ciders range from funky, dry, sweeter and acidic, and some can be easily mistaken for champagne or wine.
 The friendly and knowledgeable bartenders can find a cider that will work for your tastes.
-The visual showstopper is the Spanish cider, Trabanco Sidra Natural, poured from a tap close to the ceiling –– a decanting method to aerate the cider before serving.
+The visual showstopper is the Spanish cider, Trabanco Sidra Natural, poured from a tap close to the ceiling –– a decanting method used to aerate the cider before serving.

 6. Drink a fresh pint at Half Acre

 Since 2008, Half Acre Beer Company has helped put this stretch of Lincoln Avenue on the map.
-Halfacre is among the first businesses to start the craft brew scene that has proliferated.
-While it now has a second location, the original taproom is still a cherished destination for craft beer aficionados.
-I recommend that along with the beer, you order Halfacre’s nachos that features the most delicious “science cheese.”
+Halfacre is among the first businesses to kickstart Chicago’s craft brew scene. which that has proliferated.
+While Half Acre now has a second location, the original taproom is still a cherished destination for craft beer aficionados.
+I recommend that along with the beer, you order Halfacre’s nachos, which feature the most delicious “science cheese.”
 The weekly special burrito and “truck stop fries” are also a must-have.

 7. Beer and Biscuits — all day long at Long Room and the Biscuit Man

-Ever crave a fresh biscuit and a beer in a casual, no fuss, neighborhood setting?
+Ever crave a fresh biscuit and a beer in a casual, no-fuss, neighborhood setting?
 Opened in 2000, the Long Room showcases a 60-foot bar focused on a rotating selection of the best craft beer.
-They also have a full coffee service that starts at 8 a.m. and a policy of no televisions.
+They also have full coffee service that starts at 8 a.m. and a policy of no televisions.
 So naturally, it’s the perfect place to have a conversation.

 8. Take a class (bookbinding, drawing or knitting)